HugoBlox/theme-academic-cv/content/project/a01/index.md

 # To use, add an image named `featured.jpg/png` to your page's folder.
 # Focal points: Smart, Center, TopLeft, Top, TopRight, Left, Right, BottomLeft, Bottom, BottomRight.
 image:
-  caption: "understand the functional role of SWRs in memory consolidation"
+  caption: "Slow wave ripples in the hippocampus"
   focal_point: ""
   preview_only: false